danielstebbings/STRATHcube-Downlink-2425/Admin/Final Report/Typst Source/lit_review.typ

 processor cores that form the #acr("PS") and #acr("FPGA") fabric that forms the #acr("PL").
 This allows improved performance, as serial operations such as network interfacing can be accomplished on the #acr("PS") and highly parallel operations such as signal processing can be accomplished on the #acr("PL").
 The Zynq

-//TODO: AD9364
-The AD9364 is a high performance RF transceiver with separate ports for receive and transmit.
+The AD9364 is a high performance #acr("RF") transceiver with separate ports for receive and transmit.
 It can operate from 70 MHz to 6 GHz and has a bandwidth of up to 56 MHz with a 12 bit #acr("ADC") and #acr("DAC").
 A #acr("SPI") bus is used for control signals and a high speed #acr("LVDS") interface for #acr("IQ") data.
 This device is part of the larger family of AD936x transceivers form Analog Devices.
 The chips in this family differ in port count, bandwidth, and operating frequency, however the control interfaces are very similar across devices.
-For this reason, many software drivers and FPGA IPs work with multiple devices in the family.
+For this reason, many software drivers and FPGA #acr("IP") blocks work with multiple devices in the family. @analog_devices_ad9364_2014

-// TODO: Cite ad9364 datasheet
-#figure(
-  image("../Figures/Lit-Review/TOTEM-AD9364-BD.png",width:50%),
-  caption: "AD9364 Functional Block Diagram"
-)

 The frontend module is called FrontendUHF, and includes a transmit / receive switch, bandpass filtering and amplification for both transmit and recieve.
-It has a frequency range of 430 to 440 MHz and a typical power output of 30dBm. @TOTEM-frontendUHF depicts the module and a block diagram of its operation.
+It has a frequency range of 430 to 440 MHz and a typical power output of 30dBm. @TOTEM-frontendUHF depicts the module and a block diagram of its operation. @alen_space_frontenduhf_2021

 #subpar.grid(
   columns: (1fr,1fr),